 The basic problem associated with the use of turbulent air tools is “where do the particles go”?
 The answer is quite simple; source capture the debris where it is being created.
 With the right containment equipment in place, the dislodged particles can be drawn into a filter media that greatly reduces the risk of re-contaminating the products just cleaned or dumping the particles on the nearby manufacturing cell.
 The hotspots where particles are created may be at the molding machines, ultrasonic welding stations, de-burring, assembly, packaging or other points of friction where static is generated.

 The best solution for companies dealing with these problems, especially the applications that involve medical packagers is to incorporate an ionizer into the source capturing equipment or use ionizing in conjunction with a means to capture the debris.
 Static Clean can offer both solutions.
 If you are using an ionizing air gun to remove particles, it only makes sense to use the Particle Trap® to capture those particles.
 If the same problems apply and the desire is to take human error out of the equation, the answer is to use a Medical or Parts Cleaning Station that we offer in both manual and automated models.
-To learn more about the Particle Trap® 6000 and our Medical Cleaning Stations-MCS-AS, please visit our website www.staticclean.com to see our featured videos on these key products.
+View the details about the Particle Trap® 6000 and our Medical Cleaning Stations-MCS-AS.

 Sir Winston Churchill, as Prime Minister of Britain was faced with the daunting task of leading his country from the brink of defeat to victory.
 He is noted for many quotes and speeches around 1940 including “Blood, Toil, Tears and Sweat, and “We Will Fight on the Beaches” but none is more famous than the “This Was Their Finest Hour” speech to the House of Commons on June 16, 1940 just one month after he became Prime Minister.
 He is also credited with the following quote along with many others.